LeoNaab/solarCorrelations/README.md

 a high voltage DC cable that connects New Mexico to southern California.
 Ideally this HVDC line would provide *independent* sources of solar electricity to either California or New Mexico.

-In this project, I want to measure the empirical independence or correlation of New Mexico and California's expected sunlight.
+In this project, we want to measure the empirical independence or correlation of New Mexico and California's expected sunlight.
-I will use a variety of techniques to get an understanding of the relationship between their respective solar irradiance.
+We will use a variety of techniques to get an understanding of the relationship between their respective solar irradiance.
+And we want to categorize the benefit this could provide when an electrical grid relies mainly solar power.

  ## Methods